 At the northern end of the Poleta area the small, once bustling town of Laws served the railroad station when the “Slim Princess” ran along its narrow gauge through this valley.
 Now the Laws Railroad Museum & Historic Site is a beautifully preserved reminder of an earlier form of motorized travel.

 Managed jointly by the Bishop area Forest Service and BLM authorities this open area with its excellent network of trails is linked to the bigger network making the opportunities for dirt bike riding seem almost endless.

 The area provides for a wide variety of ATV riding including motorcycles, dune buggies, jeeps and SUVs.
 There are beginner, intermediate and advanced technical single-track trails as well as 4-wheeled driving routes.

 Excellent maps have been produced by the California Trail Users Coalition and are available free of charge at many of the trailheads and, of course, the Bishop Visitor Center.

 If you are a motoring enthusiast this is a place for you.
 There’s a road or trail or cross-country adventure that’s just right to put you and your vehicle to the test.
 You can challenge your skills or just let off some steam.

-The railroad museum is open year round from 10am to 4pm daily.
+The railroad museum is open year-round from 10 am to 4 pm daily.
 Summer is super for kids of all ages and train rides on the old Death Valley Brill Car No. 5 are fun for all.
-See the summer train ride schedule here.
-Celebrate the holiday season on the second Saturday in December at the “Railroad Express” with rides in DV#5 rail car, games, prizes, goodies to eat, carol singing, a visit with Santa and Mrs. Claus, story telling and so much more railway magic.
+Visit their website for the train ride schedule.
+Celebrate the holiday season on the second Saturday in December at the “Railroad Express” with rides in DV#5 rail car, games, prizes, goodies to eat, carol singing, a visit with Santa and Mrs. Claus, storytelling and so much more railway magic.

 Directions.
 Parking.
 Regulations.